salesforce-misc/Vador/README.md

 This problem is a 3-dimensional design problem stretching among - Sub-requests, Service routes ( sharing common fields & nodes), and Validation count.
 In the above imperative approach, we entangled all 3, which lead to chaos.
-We need a design, which treats all of these separately, let them extend independently, and abstracts out validation sequencing and orchestration. **We need to separate * What-to-do* from *How-to-do.***
+We need a design, which treats all of these separately, let them be extended independently, and abstracts out validation sequencing and orchestration.

+**We need to separate *What-to-do* from *How-to-do.***

-### Prove it!
+### Demo pls!

 Watch this Tech-talk as a prerequisite to understanding, why `if-else-try-catch` is easy to start but difficult to manage and how Vader disciplines your code-base: